Unsupervised Visible-Infrared Person ReID by Collaborative Learning with Neighbor-Guided Label Refinement

 \subsection{Ablation Study}

 To evaluate the effectiveness of each component in our proposed method, we conduct ablation studies on the SYSU-MM01 and RegDB datasets, as shown in Table \ref{table Ab1:}.\\ \textbf{Baseline} denotes that we train the model with Eq.\ref{equ:baseline}, which can learn modality-shared representations to some extent by projecting the visible and infrared modalities into a common space. \\ \textbf{Effectiveness of DOTLA.} The efficacy of the DOTLA module is revealed when comparing Index 1 and Index 2 in Table \ref{table Ab1:}.
-The DOTLA significantly improves 8.73\% mAP on the SYSU-MM01 dataset and 33.1\% mAP on the RegDB dataset.
-DOTLA aligns the labels in a collaborative manner to build relationships between cross-modality instances and labels.
-In this way, pseudo labels from two modalities can be utilized simultaneously, thereby alleviating the noisy correspondences due to the dual alignment between two modalities.\\ \textbf{Effectiveness of NCLR.} The results of Index 2 and Index 3 show the efficacy of NCLR, which improves the performance by 1.37\% mAP on SYSU-MM01 dataset.
-The main improvement is from the data associations refined by the cross-modality neighbors.
-We perform label refinement on the noisy labels that do not maintain consistency with their cross-modality neighbors, preventing samples from being over-confidently mislabeled during training.\\ \textbf{Effectiveness of CNCR.} Comparison between Index 3 and Index 5 shows that the CNCR improves 4.33\% mAP on the SYSU-MM01 dataset.
+The DOTLA significantly improves 8.73\% mAP on the SYSU-MM01 dataset.
+DOTLA aligns the labels in a collaborative manner to build relationships between cross-modality instances, which can alleviate the noisy correspondences.\\ \textbf{Effectiveness of NCLR.} The results of Index 2 and Index 3 show the efficacy of NCLR, which improves the performance by 1.37\% mAP on SYSU-MM01 dataset.
+The main improvement is from the data associations refined by the cross-modality neighbors.\\ \textbf{Effectiveness of CNCR.} Comparison between Index 3 and Index 5 shows that the CNCR improves 4.33\% mAP on the SYSU-MM01 dataset.
 By encouraging the predictions of images from two modalities to be similar if they are close in the embedding space, the model can be more robust to noisy labels.